Lucia's Blog: 2021

 • A Good Fighter Endures:

 A good fighter endures because he is brave and wants to win.
 Those fighters who lose cannot endure any contest beyond the first five rounds.
 And though they have a flashy beginning, they do not end well and stay on their feet.
 They are unable to plan their attack for the next struggles.
 They always lose at the final bell.
 They run out of energy or steam before the battle ends.
 Jesus calls it a failure to "count the cost" in Luke 14:25-33.
 As the letter to the Hebrews says, "Let us run with endurance the race that is set before us" (Heb.
 12:1).
 Hence, Christ's soldiers must remain focused to grow in His grace and knowledge (cf. II Pet.
 3:18).
-Those who don't build up endurance will remain in the novice bracket all of their days.
+Those who don't build up endurance will stay in the novice bracket all of their days.
 Take heed!

 • A Good Fighter Must Develop a Good Offense: